If you are considering selling your business, either now or in the future, it’s important that you understand how to value a business for sale.

-While there are endless measurements and calculations that can be made, it’s not necessary to get “too pedantic”.
+While there are endless measurements and calculations that can be made when looking at how to value a business for sale, it’s not necessary to get “too pedantic”.

 Pick a figure that’s the appropriate benchmark for your business.
 Let’s say it’s 20 per cent.
 So if you’re actually getting 2 per cent, you know you’ve got some serious work to do to improve the value of your business.

 Why is this a better measurement of my business performance?

 Most business owners can tell you the dollar profit they’ve made.
 Often they’ll say: ‘That’s a 10 per cent return’, and when you quiz them further and ask 10 per cent on what?
 They’ll say, ‘On my sales’.

 So they might have had sales of $10 million at a profit of $1 million but that’s just one part of the equation – the profit and loss – not the balance sheet.

 Every business is fundamentally the same.
 It’s a pot of money made up of equity funding (your own money you’ve invested) and debt funding (money you have borrowed from the bank, bank overdraft, lease equipment etc).

 Then you give your customers credit terms (accounts receivable/debtors), you invariably have stock you invest that money in (you’ll get credit terms from your suppliers, so you’ve got to take off creditors); you may have some plant and equipment that you need; and you may have bought some goodwill.
 That’s your pot of money.